KTH-EXPECA/examples/eucnc_demo/README.md

 # Start containers

-Use the sdr image that already includes compiled EDAF and OAI code:
+Use the sdr image that already includes compiled OAI EDAF and gnb config files:
 ```
 samiemostafavi/sshd-dind-oai
 ```